 - Blanch bok choy for a minute.
 Transfer to the ice bath.
 Drain the vegetables.

-- Fry eggplant until browned on both sides.
+- In a skillet, fry the eggplant over medium-high heat until browned on both sides.
 Place them on paper towels to absorb excess oil.

 - Add annatto, peanut butter, ground peanuts, and sugar when the meat is tender.
 Mix until the sauce is smooth.